 Even after you’re approved for a loan, your credit score also affects the interest rate on your mortgage.
 Why is that a big deal?
 Well, depending on how expensive your loan is, you’ll likely end up paying tens of thousands of dollars (if not more) in interest — that’s on top of your principal loan amount.

 An interest rate of even just ¼ percent less can save you a lot of money over the course of a 30-year loan.
-So it’s clear that your credit score is an important factor not just for getting approved for a mortgage, but also for getting the best rates to lower your monthly payments.
+So it’s clear that your credit score is an important factor not just for getting approved for a mortgage, but also for getting the best mortgage rates to lower your monthly payments.

 Ready to Get Negative Items Removed from Your Credit Report?